 |Course Title||Semester Hours||Quarter Hours|

-|General chemistry with lab||8||12|
+|General Biology with labs||8||12|

-|Organic chemistry with lab||8||12|
+|Organic Chemistry with lab||8||12|

 If science coursework was taken more than five years prior to admission application, applicants must have their transcripts evaluated by a College of Pharmacy admissions counselor.